NodeMixaholic/duckbart/README.md

 ## Disclaimer

 This does NOT provide sources/references, and the answers function almost NEVER provides accurate information in our testing.
+This is just testing what Public AI can do when combined with an instant answers platform.